Iguazu Falls / Argentina · 2014 forever falling

 Reserva Ecológica Costanera Sur, Buenos Aires / Argentina · 2014 falling without haste

-Until we hit the bottom of the griefs we embraced.
+until we hit the bottom with our griefs tightly embraced.

 Puerto Madero, Buenos Aires / Argentina · 2014 brick and glass

 There is only one thing I really know about waterfalls and that is that nobody hates them.
 And I can see why, to say the very least.
 It’s obvious, every time.
 Iguazu was like a waterfall made of waterfalls, an acapella group of harmonizing water voices.

 Iguazu Falls / Argentina · 2014 somewhere under the rainbow

 Of course the crushing force of a waterfall seems excessive, but it’s all good fun to watch from behind a railing that someone like you put there, the same anonymous stranger you always trust with your life.

 Iguazu Falls / Argentina · 2014 between sides

 Iguazu Falls / Argentina · 2014 curtains closing on another day